-At a typical service you will experience a sermon from our minister or a guest speaker, as well as hymns and songs, special music by choir or instrumentalists, readings from the pulpit, responsive readings, time for quiet mediation or prayer, and an offering.
+At a typical service you will experience a sermon from our minister or a guest speaker, as well as hymns and songs, special music by choir or instrumentalists, readings from the pulpit, a story for all ages, time for quiet meditation or prayer, and an offering for a community partner.
 If you have attended worship at a protestant church, our service format will likely feel familiar.

 - Our central religious symbol is chalice that we light to begin each service.

 - We do not rely on the Bible or any other single source for inspiration.
 You may hear a poem or quote from a contemporary book, a reading from Buddhist or Indigenous traditions, or a quote from a Black Lives Matter activist.
 Our themes are guided instead by our Unitarian Universalist principles and supported by a wide range of sources.
 Learn more about the Six Sources of our living tradition here.

 - We choose our words carefully in all parts of the service to be inclusive and to speak to each individual’s own spiritual journey.
 You may even recognize traditional hymns with revised lyrics to speak to a broader audience.